Blog

 Remote

-In remote work setups, employees exercise full autonomy over their work environment, enabling them to select settings that optimize their comfort and productivity, whether a home office, a café, or a co-working space.
+In remote work setups, employees exercise full autonomy over their work environment, enabling them to select settings that optimise their comfort and productivity, whether a home office, a café, or a co-working space.
 This autonomy fosters a sense of ownership over their workspace.
 Working from a fixed location promotes consistency, allowing remote workers to maintain a tailored workspace conducive to their needs.

 Hybrid